Originally published on August 9, 2019. Updated on December 21, 2021

 After discussing the big-picture vision for your website design, it is time to start getting into the nitty-gritty details.

-There are two documents that you will need to create for your mental health team in order to guide the design process, a site map and a wireframe.
+There are two documents that you can create for your mental health team in order to guide the design process, a site map and a wireframe.

 A site map is simply a flowchart or bullet point list that outlines the pages you would like to have in your website and where you would like them to go in your navigation menu.